Twitter Puts Another Pricetag on a Previously Free Service - NewsBreak

 Jokes aside, several months in it’s clear that one of Musk’s main ongoing problems is that he’s having a hard time monetizing his new purchase.

-More than half of Twitter’s ( TWTR ) top advertisers have abandoned the platform in the months since the deal closed, as companies typically don’t want their ads for shampoo and luxury cars next to hate speech and weird conspiracy theories, which critics say is a result of Musk loosening the restrictions for who gets banned from the platform.
+More than half of Twitter’s ( TWTR ) - Get Free Report top advertisers have abandoned the platform in the months since the deal closed, as companies typically don’t want their ads for shampoo and luxury cars next to hate speech and weird conspiracy theories, which critics say is a result of Musk loosening the restrictions for who gets banned from the platform.

 As CNN reported , “monthly revenue from Twitter's top 1,000 advertisers plummeted by more than 60% from October through Jan.
 25, from around $127 million to just over $48 million, according to the data.
 The data demonstrate the sharp decline of what was once a $4.5 billion advertising business for Twitter.”